Help for drivers

 Most councils and some charities have day centres where you can meet people, get a meal or join an outing.
 You may need to have a care needs assessment from your local council before you can start attending a day centre.
 Many will provide free transport if you qualify.

 Your GP might recommend using hospital transport if that is the best option for your health.
-For subsequent visits you will have to arrange this yourself at the patient transport desk in the hospital.
+For subsequent visits, you’ll have to arrange this yourself at the patient transport desk in the hospital.

-If you organise your own transport, you may be able to claim back the costs of travel to hospital if you are on Guarantee Pension Credit or qualify for the NHS Low Income Scheme.
+If you organise your own transport, you may be able to claim back the costs of travelling to hospital if you’re on Guarantee Pension Credit or qualify for the NHS Low Income Scheme.

-To find contact details of your local council go to gov.uk/find-your-local-council
+To find contact details of your local council, go to gov.uk/find-local-council